craftcms/docs/docs/4.x/dev/controller-actions.md

 Param | Description
 ----- | -----------
-`addressId` | An existing Address ID, owned by the current user or a user they’re allowed to edit.
+`addressId` | An existing address ID, owned by the current user or a user they’re allowed to edit.

 #### Response